MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/plan-device-deployment.md

 - Deployed in shared spaces like meeting rooms, reception areas, or manufacturing floors.
 - Their user interfaces (UI) are specific to their function, such as common area phone UI, or meeting room UI depend upon the function and placement of the shared device.
 - Require configuration and optional hardening to ensure settings aren't changed, or to prevent the account from signing out.
-- Additional features on shared space devices include search on common area phones and hot-desking with idle timeout
+- Other features on shared space devices include search on common area phones and hot-desking with idle timeout

 ### Objective: How many personal and shared space devices do you need?

-Now that you've identified your device personas, you need to determine which certified devices you want to use and how many of them you need.
+Now that you identified your device personas, you need to determine which certified devices you want to use and how many of them you need.
 To help you make this decision, consider the following questions:

 - How many personal devices are required and who will have one?
 - How many rooms or spaces require shared devices?
 Will every space have the same type of device?